 My brother Bill and his wonderful wife Judy had been with her all afternoon into the evening.
 They left shortly before I arrived and took my turn at her bedside.
 I called my wife, Darlene, who sang Mom’s favorite song to her (“Until Then”) over the speaker of my cell phone.
 Although Mom was non-responsive and apparently unconscious, I thought I might have seen her right eye open a little bit during the chorus of her beloved song.

-Mom’s breathing was fierce and fast, with her forehead hot and sweaty.
+My mother’s breathing was fierce and fast, with her forehead hot and sweaty.
 I stroked her fevered brow and told her, “It’s OK, Mom.
 God is here and I’m here too.
 You can let go and rest in Jesus.
 Don’t fight for breath anymore; just be at peace.”
 I noticed her breathing slowing down, and her forehead soon became cool with the dew of imminent death.

 Mom breathed her last as I knelt beside her with my hand on her forehead and my other hand upraised to God.
 It was a precious, sacred time.
 I committed her spirit to the Lord Jesus and then lifted her lifeless hands with mine, praying that the spirit of selfless service constantly evident in her life would from this time forward characterize mine.